 We observed a high diversity on the range of tools used in the experimental settings to handle smells.
-Many do not share their implementations, limiting their applicability.
-Moreover from the perspective of open science, these unavailable implementations hinder reproducibility and impose barriers to the underlying empirical studies, in particular for those aiming at comparing new approaches with the state-of-theart.
-Our data also show that most of the smells can be detected by public tools.
+However, a lot of them do not share their implementations, limiting their applicability.
+Moreover from the perspective of open science, these unavailable implementations hinder reproducibility and impose barriers to the underlying empirical studies, in particular for those aiming at comparing new approaches with the state-of-the-art.
+On the other hand, our data also show that most of the smells can be detected by Public tools.
 Finally, we observed that empirical studies are typically conducted with the most common smells detected by the existing tools.